openbmc/docs/console.md

     return ~ .

+Or if you are inside an ssh session when using the obmc-console-client:

+    return ~ ~ .

+This is because obmc-console-client is an ssh session, and a double `~` is required to escape the "inner" (obmc-console-client) ssh session.

 Note that if you're on an ssh connection, you'll need to 'escape' the ~ character, by entering it twice.